evansbenj/2024_BIO722/4_Using_Stacks_to_analyze_your_bam_files.md

 The pipeline of programs within `Stacks` can be run in a batch using a `Perl` script that comes with the program called `refmap.pl`.
 This script functions in a similar way to the bash scripts we have used already but it has some added features, such as allowing options to be specified using flags.

-To get started, lets first make a directory within the `~/my_monkey_data` directory that has our data called `Stacks_Results`.
+To get started, lets first make a directory within the `samples` directory that has our data called `Stacks_Results`.
 To do this, please type this command:

-`mkdir ~/my_monkey_data/Stacks_Results`
+`mkdir samples/Stacks_Results`

-To make things easier, please also make sure that your bam files from the full data alignment to the rhesus genome are in the `~/my_monkey_data` directory.

 ## Analysis of population structure

 Let's first examine whether population structure is present within our sample by defining two populations.
 This can be done in `Stacks` by making a file called a `population_map` in your home directory.
-Use your favorite text editor to generate a file that contans this tab delimited information:
+Please switch to the `samples` directory and use your favorite text editor to generate a file called `population_map` that contans this tab delimited information:

 ```
 PF515_sorted	population_1